Oat Energy Balls. Snack Balls. Power Truffles.

 2/3 cup nut butter (we use almond)

-2-3 T pure maple syrup, honey, or agave nectar, to taste
+2-3 Tablespoons pure maple syrup or honey, to taste

 1/2 tsp vanilla extract